CertAndKey/CertAndKey/README.md

 RUN THE SAME COMMAND ON LOTS OF FILES   find * >> files.txt
                                         for files in $(cat files.txt);do <command> $files;done   #iterates through files.txt and runs command on each one
-LOCATE PARTITIONS                       cat /proc/mtd MONITOR USB DEVICE ACTIVITY             sudo dmesg -w
+LOCATE PARTITIONS                       cat /proc/mtd MONITOR PERIPHERAL DEVICE ACTIVITY      sudo dmesg -w